Leica V-LUX Typ 114 vs Nikon Df

 Studio photographers will appreciate that the Nikon Df (unlike the V-LUX Typ 114) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the V-LUX Typ 114 and the Df are recent models that are part of the current product line-up.
-The V-LUX Typ 114 replaced the earlier Leica V-LUX 4, while the Df does not have a direct predecessor.
+The Df is a recent model that features in the current product line-up of Nikon.
+In contrast, the V-LUX Typ 114 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Leica V-LUX Typ 114 or the Nikon Df – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.